Student Activists’ Lifelong Commitment to Service and Justice

 Esther Leah Medalie (Ritz)

 As a student, John Pinkett came to the administration’s attention when he registered for housing in Pioneer Hall and was the first African American student excluded from campus dormitories.
 After this event, Pinkett returned to the greater Washington D.C. area.
 He began an all-Black flight school called the Cloud Club, because aspiring African American pilots were denied flight instruction elsewhere.
 When the war began, he served as a flight instructor in Alabama, making him a Tuskegee airman.
-Pinkett went on to achieve the rank of Captain in the air force.
+Pinkett went on to achieve the rank of captain in the Air Force.
 He found a second career helping to run the family-owned John R. Pinkett, Inc. real estate business.
 Pinkett worked to integrate upper-income homes in Washington, D.C. neighborhoods.
-Doing so, he was known to “bear the brunt of any neighborhood reaction,” and had a cross burned on his lawn or had windows broken with bricks on more than one occasion.
+In doing so, he was known to “bear the brunt of any neighborhood reaction,” and had a cross burned on his lawn or had windows broken with bricks on more than one occasion.

 Richard M. Scammon

-As a student, Scammon’s name appeared on Chase’s lists along with other “Radical Leaders” for his leadership of the Anti-Drill and Antiwar movements.
+As a student, Scammon’s name appeared on Chase’s lists along with other “Radical Leaders” for his leadership of the anti-drill and anti-war movements.
+He belonged to the Jacobins.
 He graduated from the University of Minnesota with a degree in political science in 1935.
 He served as a captain in the Army during WWII.
-Scammon was a political scientist, writer and a scholar of elections, worked for both the Army and the State Department, and served as Director of the U.S. Bureau of the Census from 1961-1965.
+Scammon was a political scientist, writer and a scholar of elections, worked for both the Army and the State Department, and served as Director of the U.S. Bureau of the Census from 1961–1965.
 He was a personal advisor to Presidents John F. Kennedy and Lyndon B. Johnson during his time as head of the Commerce Department’s Census Bureau.
 He directed extensive election-night coverage for NBC News in 1968 and advised the network until 1988.

 Arnold Eric Sevareid

-As a student, Arnold Sevareid (who later dropped his first name) was a leader of the Anti-Drill movement and Antiwar activism.
+As a student, Arnold Sevareid (who later dropped his first name) was a leader of the anti-drill movement and anti-war activism.
 As a writer for the Minnesota Daily, he covered these events as well.
 He was a member of the Jacobins, a group of students who challenged the administration on many issues.
 He was denied the editorship of the paper, he believed, as a result of his political stands.
-As an undergraduate he worked for the Minneapolis Journal, one of the city’s newspapers, and wrote a multi-part series on the fascist Silver Shirts, which also angered Ray Chase.
+As an undergraduate he worked for the Minneapolis Journal, one of the city’s newspapers, and wrote a multi-part series on the fascist Silver Shirts, which also angered Ray Chase, who included him in his lists of “radical students.”
 He graduated in 1935.
 Sevareid’s distinguished career as a war correspondent, journalist, and pioneer in network broadcasting made him one of his generation’s most significant journalists.

 B. Warner Shippee

-As a student, Warner Shippee was active in Anti-Drill and Antiwar activism, and a Jacobin who challenged the University’s administration.
-He was one of the first students to claim that as a conscientious objector he should be allowed to substitute physical education for drills.
+As a student, Warner Shippee was active in anti-drill and anti-war activism, and a Jacobin who challenged the University’s administration.
+He was one of the first students to claim that as a conscientious objector, he should be allowed to substitute physical education for milirary drills.
 He was active in a number of left-wing student groups and tangled with deans in his effort to seek approval for them to be recognized as acceptable groups.
 He graduated in 1935.

 As a student Joe Toner was a member of the Interracial Committee of the Negro Student Council and a signer of the Grissom Report on segregated housing.
+He was a vice-president of the All University Council and organized against the segregated International House.
 He was listed among Chase’s radical leaders.
-Toner worked for Governor Elmer Benson.
-We have been unable to find any information about him after the Benson’s defeat in 1938.

 Arnold B. Walker